towersvault/shinpokered/README.md

 - Hold SELECT and press START while on the bag menu or PC item box menu to auto-sort your items
 - Improved fade-in and fade-out to black/white transitions when playing on GBC in 60FPS mode
 - Fixed junk tiles displaying for 1 frame when the game resets after displaying THE END
+- Fixed a problem where the champion whould not work with level scaling
+- Only boss trainers (giovanni, elite 4, gym leaders, later-game rival) cannot have DVs below 8 in hard mode

 #Bugfixes